 Alternatively, if you are getting feedback from your employees about specific challenges they are experiencing while working from home, try and fix these.
 For example, if your employees are complaining that their shoulders are sore from spending hours at a makeshift desk, why not send them a heat wrap to relieve muscle tension?

 These small touches go a long way to promoting a culture of wellness and of de-stressing the workforce.
 And a de-stressed workforce is far less likely to engage in conflict.

 Dealing With Conflict Remotely

-If conflict does arise among your remote workforce, make sure you deal with it quickly and effectively so that it does not escalate.
-Tensions may run high as everyone adapts to the new normal, but your organization can put measures in place to mitigate this.
+If a conflict does arise among your remote workforce, make sure you deal with it quickly and effectively not to escalate.
+Tensions may run high as everyone adapts to the new normal.
+Still, your organization can put measures in place to mitigate this.

-When speaking to your employees on a video call make sure the background you display is appropriate for the interaction.
-By doing this, you show them respect and provide a professional yet neutral space for them to voice their concerns and reach a resolution.
+When speaking to your employees on a video call, make sure the background you display is appropriate for the interaction.
+By doing this, you show them respect and provide a professional yet neutral space to voice their concerns and reach a resolution.